 |LA||Anywhere between the shoulder and the elbow|

-The 12-lead ECG is grouped into two electrical planes.
+The ECG leads are grouped into two electrical planes.
 The frontal leads (Lead I-III, aVR-F) view the heart from a vertical plane, while the transverse leads (V1-V6) view the heart from a horizontal plane.

 |Lead||(-) Electrode||(+) Electrode||View of Heart|